contactandyc/another-c-library/12_red_black_tree.md

 [Table of Contents](README.md)  - Copyright 2019 Andy Curtis

-# The Red Black Tree
+# The Red-Black Tree

-The red black tree is a mostly balanced binary search tree that was invented by Leonidas J. Guibas and Robert Sedgewick.
+The red-black tree is a mostly balanced binary search tree that was invented by Leonidas J. Guibas and Robert Sedgewick.
-## The properties of a red black tree
+## The properties of a red-black tree

 Red–black tree Properties (https://en.wikipedia.org/wiki/Red–black_tree)